Why Your Sales Team Hates Your CRM (And How to Fix It)

 Three months later, your sales reps are still closing deals on WhatsApp and scribbling notes on paper.
 The CRM sits empty.
 Sound familiar?

 You're not alone.
-Research shows that CRM adoption rates hover around 26% for many SMEs.
+Research shows that CRM adoption rates hover around 26% for many SMEs (Forrester, 2022).
 The problem isn't your team — it's the tool.
+And more specifically, it's the gap between where the tool lives and where the actual work happens.

 The CRM Adoption Problem in Numbers